soedinglab/WIsH/README.md

 #### Usage example ####
 To run a prediction, you should proceed in two steps:

-1 - Create the models from the bacterial genomes stored in prokaryoteGenomesDir:
+1 - Create the models from the bacterial genomes you stored in prokaryoteGenomesDir:
 ```
 #!bash
 mkdir modelDir